pytroll/pyresample/docs/source/geo_def.rst

      upper_right_xy: [45.0, -17.516001139327766]

  corner:
-   description: Example of finding an area definition using shape, top_left_extent, and resolution
+   description: Example of making an area definition using shape, top_left_extent, and resolution
    projection:
      a: 6371228.0
      units: m